-The site is within the Barningly Park housing estate, which was built in the 1980s between the M3 motorway and A327 link road at Junction 4a to the north-west of Trunk Road.
-The application land is a recently cleared site with an irregular shape previously occupied by an institutional building surrounded by residential development.
-The site measures approximately 0.3 hectares and has an existing vehicular entrance in the form of a private roadway 'Sorrel Close' owned by Hart District Council and which is located outside the red-line of the application site.
-This runs north to the site from the adopted turning head at the end of Nutmeg Close.
-The site has a long-established legal right of way along Sorrel Close.
+The site is located within the Barningly Park housing estate, which was built in the 1980s between the M3 motorway and A327 link road at Junction 4a to the north-west of Trunk Road.
+The application land is a cleared site with an irregular shape previously occupied by an institutional building surrounded by residential development.
+The site measures approximately 0.3 hectares and, whilst located outside the red-line of the application site, has an existing vehicular access in the form of a private roadway owned by Hart District Council, Sorrel Close, that runs north to the site from the adopted turning head at the end of Nutmeg Close.
+The application site benefits from a long-established legal right of way along Sorrel Close.

-The site is bounded to the north and south by areas of mainly grassed public open space, with both of these boundaries bounded by stands of mature trees and vegetation.
-The areas of public open space are owned by Rushmoor Borough Council and Hart District Council respectively.
-To the west, the site abuts the east side of Herbs End, with the closest residential properties opposite being Nos.8 & 10 and 18 & 26.
-To the east, the site adjoins a narrow strip of land owned by Rushmoor Borough Council, with the rear garden boundaries of houses at Nos.91 Broadmead and 6, 8, 10 & 12 Thyme Court.
-There are further residential properties within sight of the application land located in Herbs End, Purmerend Close, Broadmead, Nutmeg Court and Juniper Road.
+The site is bounded to the north and south by areas of mainly grassed public open space, with both of these site boundaries bounded by stands of mature trees and vegetation.
+These areas of public open space are owned by Rushmoor Borough Council and Hart District Council respectively.
+To the west, the site abuts the east side of Herbs End, with the closest residential properties opposite being Nos.8 & 10 and 18 & 26 Herbs End.
+To the east, the site adjoins a narrow strip of land owned by Rushmoor Borough Council, with the rear garden boundaries of houses at Nos.91 Broadmead and 6, 8, 10 & 12 Thyme Court located beyond.
+Being within a housing estate, there are further residential properties within sight of the application land located in Herbs End, Purmerend Close, Broadmead, Nutmeg Court and Juniper Road.

-The application site had a long history of institutional use pre-dating the development of the surrounding housing estate.
+The application site had a long history of institutional use significantly pre-dating the development of the surrounding housing estate.
 Although the building at the site was more recently known as 'Briarwood', it was previously called 'Broadhurst House'.
-The building was of two-storev height and had a cruciform footprint occupying a substantial portion of the centre of the site.
+The building was of two-storey height and had a cruciform footprint occupying a substantial portion of the centre of the site.
 There was also a detached garage block located in the north-east corner of the site.
 Until a boundary review transfer to Rushmoor in 1992, the site was land within the jurisdiction of Hart District Council.
 Planning permission granted by Hart Council in 1967 for change of use of private residence to Rehabilitation Centre with playing fields.
-This institutional use was retained when the Barningly Park housing estate was developed in the 1980s, but ceased to be used for this purpose and became vacant approximately 6 years ago.
-Since then the property was sold into private ownership and, although boarded-up, became a target for vandalism and break-ins with associated anti-social behaviour.
+This institutional use was retained when the Barningly Park housing estate was developed in the 1980s but ceased to be used for this purpose and became vacant approximately 7 years ago.
+Since then, the property was sold into private ownership and, although boarded-up, became a target for vandalism and break-ins with associated anti-social behaviour.
 The roof of the building was substantially damaged by a fire set in the building in 2019.
-In June 2020, in the light of continued break-ins and anti-social behaviour, Rushmoor served a S.215 'Untidy Site' Notice to require the owner to demolish the building and detached garage block and to remove all of the demolition materials from the site within a period of 18 weeks.
-These works have since been undertaken and completed, leaving the site cleared and enclosed with site fencing and timber hoardings.
+In June 2020, in the light of continued break-ins and anti-social behaviour, Rushmoor served a s215 'Untidy Site' Notice to require the owner to demolish the building and detached garage block within a period of 18 weeks.
+These works were undertaken and completed, leaving the site cleared but storing a pile of crushed concrete arising from the footings of the former Briarwood building.
+The land is enclosed with temporary metal site fencing.